We've definitely reached a milestone. Because we're now El Mirage experienced. Here's a short version of what we've learned.

 In the El Mirage sundown, we learned all do's and don't in Landspeed racing.
 In addition, we learned how to not be that guy...I think we got it.

-Before the dessert got too dark to work, we all started to tick off the points on the To Do list that stopped us from our Rookie Run the day after.
+Before the desert got too dark to work, we all started to tick off the points on the To Do list that stopped us from our Rookie Run the day after.
 Here's Magnus while pushing the angle grinder to the limit.

 And yes, we even managed to get the car approved the same night, thanks to a very supportive crew of SCTA inspectors.
 We even had the possibility to perform a safety bail out the same evening.